ufal/UMR/tecto2umr/instructions-frame-change.md

 Examples:
   -	`$actant` ... stands actants (i.e. `functor:X`, with `X~'ACT|PAT|ADDR|ORIG|EFF'`)
   -	`$not-BEN` ... stands for any functor other than `BEN`
-  - `$any_functor` ... stands for any functor
+  - `$any-functor` ... stands for any functor
   -	`$noun` ... stands for nominals (i.e.,  `gram/sempos:X`, with `X~'^n.*'`)
   -	`$noun,verb` ... stands for nominals and verbs (i.e., `gram/sempos:X`, with `X~'(^n.*|v)'`)
   - `$noun-not-adj` ... identifies nominals and excludes adjectives (i.e.,  `gram/sempos:X`, with  `X~'^n.*' & X!~'adj.*'`)

 #### if()() else()  ... conditional instruction
-- **the first bracket** contains the condition in the form `attribute:value`
+- **the first bracket** contains the condition in the form `attribute:value`;
-  by default, the condition is applied to the node specified specified by the particular row (i.e., to the verb or to the particular functor, column B for Czech)
+  by default, the condition is applied to the node specified by the particular row (i.e., to the verb or to the particular functor, column B for Czech);
-  another node may be specified (e.g., ) more conditions are separated by comma
+  another node may be specified (esp. echild of the processed verb);
+  more conditions are separated by comma.

   Example:
-  - `(echild.functor:PAT,$not-adj)` ... indicates an echild of the processed node with the `PAT` functor that is NOT an adjective (gram/sempos)
+  - `(echild.functor:PAT,$not-adj)` ... indicates an echild of the processed node with the `PAT` functor that is NOT an adjective (gram/sempos, as indicated by the abbreviation)

-- **the second bracket** contains the instruction what to do; if not specified differently, the instruction is performed on the node and attribute defined by the first condition:
+- **the second bracket** contains the instruction what to do;
+if not specified differently, the instruction is performed on the node and attribute defined by the first condition;
+another node may be specified (esp. echild of the processed verb);
+more conditions are separated by comma.

   Example:
   - `if(functor:RSTR,$not-adj)(ARG1)` ... a node with the `RSTR` functor that  is NOT an adjective gets the `ARG1` role
    **TODO: What about if more nodes meet the condition - reification ??**

-- `else` introduces instruction that is applied if the condition is not met (optional)
+- `else` introduces instruction that is applied when the condition is not met (optional)

  ```
 CPHR !delete if(echild.functor:PAT)(ARG1)